- A Hotly Debated Topic

 Peregrine falcons on the other hand catch all their prey on the wing (except some they may steal from other raptors, devils!), deploying hunting tactics that can see them plummeting towards the earth at 200kms an hour to snatch an unsuspecting starling right out of the air.
 The females are larger (as is often the case with bops) and can therefore catch bigger prey however, both specialize in catching birds like waders, gulls and ducks.

-Raptors have a devilish penchant for eating carrion, they’re mad for it.
+Vultures have a devilish penchant for eating carrion, they’re mad for it.
 This plays marvelously into the hands of the ecosystem, as we all know how terrible food wastage is, let alone the disease that rotting animals can create but instead it’s giving all the nutrients back into the food cycle.

 Birds of Prey as apex predators and their importance for ecosystem health

 Birds of prey are found literally on every continent, in every ecosystem, except Antarctica.
-That’s right, peregrine falcons along with several other species are found in arctic regions and for good reason.
+That’s right, peregrine falcons along with several other species are found in arctic regions, and for good reason.
 Raptors are indicator species who can tell us how healthy the ecosystem is.
 It may seem counter-intuitive but the more of these carnivorous beauties there are, the more other species there are as well.
 Raptors simply can’t survive unless there is a large diversity of prey to choose from.
 They are also apex predators and essential components of the food web.

-Let’s take owls, the most noble of all carnivores.
+Let’s take owls, the noblest of all carnivores.
 Owls are a perfect example of an apex predator as the only animal that will actively hunt an owl, is another owl.
 All creatures below these regal birds are prey and therefore consumable.
 Like all birds of prey, they will eat what they can wrap their talons around including hares, weasels, bats and mice, and most owl species specialize in critters that stir when the sun goes down.
 Owls (and all raptors) play the role of all apex predators at the top of the food chain, they maintain the natural balance of the food web, keeping the populations of herbivores and lesser carnivores in check and if you were to remove them from the environment, an imbalance in is created.

 Effects of removing Birds of Prey from the Food Chain